 Cost Versus Benefit

 Another example of ZLD in practice can be seen at Orlando Utilities Commission’s Stanton Energy Center in Florida, which is sited on the ecologically fragile Floridan Aquifer.
 In addition to conserving water, the ZLD plant also provides the utility with the operational flexibility — in terms of feed water quality — needed to keep the area’s lights on.

 According to Water and Wastewater International, the ZLD system uses four brine concentrator evaporators and four crystallizers to treat blowdown from the cooling tower.
 It allows 95-98% of the wastewater to be reused as high-purity distilled water, which can be used in industrial processes.

 Although some may be concerned about the cost of ZLD, Jack Lyons, a project engineer with the OUC, told Water World in 2015:

-Pay now or pay later […] You have all types of options out there for water treatment. […] But if you have a need for a high throughput, or extended operations, or high reliability, or great operational flexibility, or confidence in your process, look at ZLD.
-No one is going to put in a ZLD system and operate it for a year and shut it down […] the benefits justify the cost in the long haul.
+Pay now or pay later […] you have all types of options out there for water treatment. […] But if you have a need for a high throughput, or extended operations, or high reliability, or great operational flexibility, or confidence in your process, look at ZLD.
+No one is going to put in a ZLD system and operate it for a year and shut it down […] The benefits justify the cost in the long haul.